7 Reasons Why You Should Attend Pink Lake Festival 2021

-It will be our 4th time to visit the Pink Lake Festival in 2020 in Austria.
+It will be our 4th time to visit the Pink Lake Festival in 2021 in Austria.
 But first things first!
 It was again a fantastic trip to the southern state of Austria, Carinthia for the annual International Pink Lake Festival 2019.
-We had so much fun celebrating the LGBTQ+ summer event at Lake Wörthersee with hundreds of gay men, lesbians and queers from all over Europe!
+We had so much fun celebrating the LGBTQ+ summer event at Lake Wörthersee with hundreds of gay men, lesbians, and queers from all over Europe!

-From beach days with games, chill out music and fun in the water to Lederhosen parties and club nights – Pink Lake Wörthersee has it all and is going to organize their 13th edition in August 2020.
-Get inspired with our photos, videos, and tips for the 4-day summer event Pink Lake Festival Austria for the LGBTQ+ community and make sure to bring your friends along for some Austrian summer fun in 2020 with Couple of Men.
+From beach days with games, chill-out music, and fun in the water to Lederhosen parties and club nights – Pink Lake Wörthersee has it all and is going to organize their 13th edition in August 2021 after it was postponed in 2020 due to the crisis.
+Get inspired with our photos, videos, and tips for the four-days summer event Pink Lake Festival 2021 Austria for the LGBTQ+ community and make sure to bring your friends along for some Austrian summer fun in 2021 with Couple of Men.

 The Sound of Music in Salzburg, EuroPride in Vienna, and the unique and sunny nature of Carinthia – The Alpine county knows how to impress its LGBTQ+ travelers.
 We are happy and proud to show you our highlights of Austria.
 Check our Gay Travel Guide for all info you need for your vacation in the alps.